ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/TROUBLESHOOTING.md

 ### Issue: Integration Not Appearing in Search

-If "Zone Controller" doesn't show up when searching for integrations:
+If "Smart Vent Controller" doesn't show up when searching for integrations:

 #### 1. Check File Location